arturmkrtchyan/sizeof4j/README.md

 sizeof4j
 ========

-A Java library for measuring memory size of your Java objects.
+A Java library for measuring memory size of Java objects.